 Term Life Insurance vs. Whole Life Insurance

 Unlike term life insurance, whole life insurance remains in effect for your entire life as long as you continue paying premiums.
-Whole life insurance also has an investment component, as you pay premiums higher than the cost of coverage and the additional money is invested.
+Whole life insurance also has an investment component: You pay premiums higher than the cost of coverage, and the additional money is invested.

 “Term insurance is going to cost less than a whole life policy, and it generally won’t have any cash value,” Strohmeyer said.
 “A whole life policy will last for the rest of the customer’s life and will have a cash value that can be accessed, but it will cost more.”